Fruit-nut wild rice is a great side dish for holidays or a dinner party at home.

-Some of the mental notes I go through when planning my menu items are: Will it appeal to everyone?
+Some of the mental notes I go through when planning my menu are: Will it appeal to everyone?
 Is it not too heavy so guests feel like taking a nap afterwards?
 Is it relatively easy to prepare given the other menu items?
-Will it complement the entree?
+Will it complement the entrée?

 This fruit-nut wild rice recipe answers all these questions with a resounding “yes!”
 It’s a dressed up version of rice that’s easy to make and so delicious.
 This is the kind of side dish you can make for a dinner party any time of year, or for any of those holiday pot luck gatherings.
 It’s a nice alternative to a traditional dressing too.